ap439111/BuildUploadPackagePyPi/README.md

 Package should be placed in a folder with the following folders and files:

-   i).
-A folder with the name of your package that contains
+   i) A folder with the name of your package that contains

       a) the Python code that makes up the package
       b) a README.md file
       c) an __init__.py
       d) license.txt
       e) setup.cfg

-    ii). setup.py file
+   ii) setup.py file